-To be eligible for this award, the product or service must have been developed by the applicant and earned revenue for the first time during the previous three years (from Nov.
-2, 2011).
-You will be asked to provide a brief description of the following: product/service; the marketplace the product or service meets; evidence of satisfying the market need; the advantage over similar or previous versions of this product; how the product benefits Michigan’s economy; and why the product/service is unique.
+Important: In order to be eligible for this award, the innovative product or service must have been developed by the applicant and earned revenue for the first time during the previous three years (from Oct.
+1, 2013).
+You will be asked to provide the following information:

-This award is given to a client of the MI-SBTDC who participated in a substantial amount of MI-SBTDC programs that resulted in a positive impact on the company in areas such as access to capital, development and implementation of a strategic plan, entry into new markets, etc.
+This award is given to a client of the Michigan SBDC who received substantial services from the Michigan SBDC programs that have resulted in a positive impact on the company in areas like access to capital, jobs created, development and implementation of a strategic plan, entry into new markets, etc.

-SBA’s Michigan District Office is now accepting nominations for its 2015 Small Business Awards.
-Winners will all be honored at the Michigan Celebrates Small Business event in May, 2015.
-The Michigan Small Business Person of the Year will be in contention for the National Small Business Person of the Year award and the Exporter of the Year award which will be selected at the Small Business Week event in Washington, D.C.
-To nominate for any of the awards below submit a one page nomination letter that contains the following required information to firstname.lastname@example.org.
+SBA’s Michigan District Office is now accepting nominations for its 2017 Small Business Awards.
+Winners will be honored at the Michigan Celebrates Small Business event in May 4, 2017.
+The Michigan Small Business Person of the Year and the Michigan Exporter of the Year will be in contention for national awards.

 For developing an outstanding, growing business; innovative product(s), increasing jobs, increasing sales, overcoming adversity, and community contributions.
 Criteria include:

 Significantly increased export sales and profits, encouraging other firms to export, increased jobs through exports, and innovative methods of creating markets.
 Criteria include:

 A business owned by a member of the military community including Veterans, Service-disabled veterans, Active-Duty Service Members eligible for the military’s Transition Assistance Program, reservists and National Guard members.
 Criteria include: